 This screen allows you to set up filters and masks for the reception of Ethernet frames.
 It can also be used to inspect the current status of the selected port.
-Up to four filters are available when the interface bit rate is 400 Gbps.
+Up to four filters are available when the interface bit rate is 200 Gbps or 400 Gbps.